obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Auto-Suggest.md

 It triggers only on lines that will be recognised as tasks by the Tasks plugin:

-- If you use a global task filter, for example `#task`, you will need to provide `- [ ] #task` before the menu pops up.
+- If you use the Global Fiter, for example `#task`, you will need to provide `- [ ] #task` before the menu pops up.
-- If you don't use a global task filter, you will only need to provide `- [ ]` before the menu pops up.
+- If you don't use the Global Fiter, you will only need to provide `- [ ]` before the menu pops up.
 - It also recognises lists starting with asterisk (`*`) characters.

 The menu is smart: it will only offer valid options: